 Communications Specialist II Communications Specialist II

-Join the Snohomish County Executive’s Office and DCNR staff at 6:30 p.m. on Monday, June 14 for a Virtual Public Briefing to learn about the proposed 2021 updates to the Snohomish County Drainage Manual.
+Join the Snohomish County Executive Office and county staff at 6:30 p.m. on Thursday, September 9 for a Virtual Public Presentation to learn more about the public comments and the county’s responses to them.

 Virtual Public Briefing